jacobajk/Unity-Standard-Assets-First-Person-Controller/README.md

-Unity First Person Controller Updated Script for Unity Versions 2017 and above
+Unity Updated SimpleActivatorMenu Script for Unity Versions 2017 and above